 Shop at April Cottage Cards and raise funds for the charities Juvenile Diabetes Research Foundation (JDRF), Butterfly Conservation, National Rheumatoid Arthritis Society (NRAS) and King Jesus Orphanage.
 Your own church can benefit too!
 (To find out more, click on the link How can my church benefit?)
 50p from every card, £1.00 from every mug and £2.00 from memory sticks goes to charity, even if you make use of offers and multibuys.
-Before you start shopping, simply add your chosen charity or church to your basket.
-If more than one charity is added to your basket, those charities will benefit equally.
-If no charity is selected, the profit will be split equally between NRAS, JDRF and Butterfly Conservation and King Jesus Orphange.
-You can choose your charity from the Shop page or click here Select Charity.
+You will be asked to select a charity on the checkout page, so read on for a short summary of the charities with a link for you to follow for more information:

 King Jesus Orphanage is in Ghana and currently gives a home to 80 orphans and also runs a school for the orphans and locals who would otherwise be unable to access education.
 There is no welfare system in Ghana so children from families where the parents have died are extremely vulnerable to neglect and abuse.
 In many cases the children are brought to the orphanage in the most desperate condition imaginable.
 The orphanage is run by volunteers with a few teachers being paid the little the orphanage can afford so every penny you give really will benefit the children.